 “Thou shalt not pervert the judgment of the stranger, nor of the fatherless; nor take a widow’s raiment to pledge: but thou shalt remember that thou wast a bondman in Egypt, and the Lord thy God redeemed thee thence: therefore I command thee to do this thing.
 When thou cuttest down thine harvest in thy field, and hast forgot a sheaf in the field, thou shalt not go again to fetch it: it shall be for the stranger, for the fatherless, and for the widow: that the Lord thy God may bless thee in all the work of thine hands.
 When thou beatest thine olive tree, thou shalt not go over the boughs again: it shall be for the stranger, for the fatherless, and for the widow.
 When thou gatherest the grapes of thy vineyard, thou shalt not glean it afterward: it shall be for the stranger, for the fatherless, and for the widow.
 And thou shalt remember that thou wast a bondman in the land of Egypt: therefore I command thee to do this thing.”
 Deuteronomy 24:17-22

-Handfuls of purpose.
-Just think of the difference that one man following this command made in the lives, not only of himself and Naomi and Ruth, but in the entire nation of Israel!
+Consider the difference one man following this command made for Naomi, Ruth, Israel, and our own lives!
 Without Boaz’s obedience there would have been no King David.
-The Messiah would have had to have come from a different line.
+The Messiah would have had to come from a different line.
 “But” you may say, “We don’t harvest any more.”
 No, most of us don’t, although some do.
-Just the same, I am pretty sure that if we think (and pray) hard enough, we could come up with a modern day, personal application.
+Just the same, I am pretty sure if we think (and pray) hard enough, we could come up with a modern day, personal application.

 “When thou hast made an end of tithing all the tithes of thine increase the third year, which is the year of tithing, and has given it unto the Levite, the stranger, the fatherless, and the widow, that they may eat within thy gates, and be filled; then thou shalt say before the Lord thy God, I have brought away the hallowed things out of mine house, and also have given them unto the Levite, and unto the stranger, to the fatherless, and to the widow, according to all thy commandments which thou hast commanded me: I have not transgressed thy commandments, neither have I forgotten them:” Deuteronomy 26:12,13

 What amazing peace God describes here!
 You will be able to say, “I have done God’s commandments.
-I haven’t forgotten them, I haven’t gone against them.
+I haven’t forgotten them.
+I haven’t gone against them.
 I have kept them!”
-Of course, this isn’t God’s only commandment, but it is one upon which He puts great emphasis.
-And one which comes with great promise, as we will see tomorrow.
+Of course, this isn’t God’s only commandment, but it is one upon which He puts great emphasis and which comes with great promise, as we will see tomorrow.

 Don’t let finances hold you back from keeping God’s command.
 Faith is vital to this ministry.
-The task is overwhelming, but the need outweighs the task and our God is bigger than the need – He alone can provide the solution; He alone can provide salvation.
-And, after all, it IS a command!
+The task is overwhelming, but the need outweighs the task.
+Our God is bigger than the need.
+He alone can provide the solution.

 Up next: Day 5: Promises